-Action Level: The concentration of a contaminant which, if exceeded, triggers a treatment or other requirement that a water system must follow.
+Action Level: The concentration of a contaminant that, if exceeded, triggers a treatment or other requirements that a water system must follow.
+This term is primarily associated with lead and copper values.

 Maximum Contaminant Level (MCL): The highest level of a contaminant that EPA allows in drinking water.
 MCLs are set as close to the MCLGs as possible using the best available treatment technology.